-The Fund seeks to invest in companies whose future prospects are misunderstood or not fully recognized by the market.
+The Fund seeks to invest in stocks whose future prospects are misunderstood or not fully recognized by the market.
 The Fund employs a fundamental value investing approach which seeks to exploit market inefficiencies created by irrational investor behavior.
 To identify these investment opportunities, the Fund employs a disciplined, bottom-up investment process highlighted by rigorous, internally-generated fundamental research.
-As part of the Advisor's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Advisor believes to be the most financially material to a company's short-, medium-, and long-term enterprise value.
-The Advisor believes this evaluation contributes to its overall analysis of a company's value creation for shareholders and future financial performance.
-With the exception of diversification guidelines, the Fund does not employ predetermined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2) fundamental operating trends; 3) deterioration of fundamentals; and 4) portfolio diversification.
+With the exception of diversification guidelines, the Fund does not employ predetermined rules for sales; rather, the Fund evaluates each sell candidate based on the candidate's specific risk and return characteristics which include: 1) relative valuation; 2) fundamental operating trends; 3) deterioration of fundamentals; and 4) diversification guidelines.